opencv/opencv/doc/tutorials/ml/non_linear_svms/non_linear_svms.markdown

 -#  __Set up SVM's parameters__

-    @note In the previous tutorial @ref tutorial_introduction_to_svm there is an explanation of the atributes of the class @ref cv::ml::SVM that we configure here before training the SVM.
+    @note In the previous tutorial @ref tutorial_introduction_to_svm there is an explanation of the attributes of the class @ref cv::ml::SVM that we configure here before training the SVM.

     @snippet cpp/tutorial_code/ml/non_linear_svms/non_linear_svms.cpp init